 Get some air

-At Woodward, freestyle and halfpipe athletes with Olympic ambitions practice next to pint-sized tumblers.
+At Woodward, freestyle and halfpipe athletes with Olympic ambitions practice next to pint-sized kids.

 “Anybody can do it,” said Woodward coach Terri Mayrer.
 “It’s good for all ages, and it’s a good, safe place to get your first air, or your first double backflip.
 We offer a safe progression.”